2alin/openCV-Python-demos/simple-mouse-drawing/README.md

 # Simple Mouse-Drawing
 ## What it does
 It allows you to draw circles and squares in the openCV window area, dragging while mouse left button is pressed.
 Pressing the 'm' key will togle the shape to draw.
+Pressing the 'c' key will clean the canvas.

 ## Where it comes from
 The original script corresponds to the advaned demo (bottom of the page) in the *Mouse as a Paint-Brush* section of the